natlas/natlas/natlas-agent/README.md

 The Config
 ------------
 To make modifications to your agent, you can modify environment variables to match your specifications.
+These options can be placed in a file called `.env` in the `natlas-agent` directory.
 Available options include:

 - `NATLAS_SERVER_ADDRESS` defaults to `http://127.0.0.1:5000` - The server to get work from and submit work to.
 - `NATLAS_MAX_THREADS` defaults to `3` - Maximum number of concurrent scanning threads